 Distro boot

-Distro boot is an attempt from U-Boot to standarize their booting sequence among SoC platforms, to be closer to what it is in the PC world with BIOS/EFI.
+Distro boot is an attempt from U-Boot to standardize their booting sequence among SoC platforms, to be closer to what it is in the PC world with BIOS/EFI.
 Xilinx moved to distro boot in their Petalinux 2020.1 release, and this Distro Boot with Xilinx U-Boot article explains the subject quite clearly.

 Overview